Popliteal Pterygium Syndrome

 English

-Youssef Kousa is a Pediatrics provider in Silver Spring, Maryland.
+Youssef Kousa is a Pediatrics provider practicing medicine in Silver Spring, Maryland.
 Dr. Kousa is rated as an Elite provider by MediFind in the treatment of Popliteal Pterygium Syndrome.
-His top areas of expertise are Popliteal Pterygium Syndrome, Van Der Woude Syndrome, Arthrogryposis Multiplex Congenita, Anencephaly, and Liver Embolization.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Popliteal Pterygium Syndrome, Van Der Woude Syndrome, Arthrogryposis Multiplex Congenita, Anencephaly, and Liver Embolization.

 Experienced in Popliteal Pterygium Syndrome